 Use All Your Resources

 The best people to ask about pet-friendly housing options are other pet owners.
 Visit the dog park and ask if they can offer tips on which buildings to look at, and the best property managers to speak to.
-Additionally, it’s possible that the Humane Society can offer information about apartments that accept pets.
-There are also websites devoted specifically to maintaining lists of pet-friendly apartment buildings around the city.
+Additionally, it’s possible that the Humane Society can provide information about apartments that accept pets.
+There are also websites explicitly devoted to maintaining lists of pet-friendly apartment buildings around the city.

 Get Creative with Pictures